FrancescoCelino/MaestroBot/README.md

 - Compatible NVIDIA drivers installed on your host
 - NVIDIA Container Toolkit installed and configured (already installed on Windows by default)

+## Gozo Messages Dataset curation
+docker compose run --rm exporter this command runs the "exporter" service specified in docker-compose.yml and then deletes the container (any file created will stay in the local host though)

+docker compose up -d maestrobot docker compose exec maestrobot bash the first command looks for the "maestrobot" service, builds an image if not already present, and (re)starts a container. the second command launches a new bash process in an already started container

 ## LLM Fine-tuning Workflow
 WIP